Why is Google Fonts so good?

 pyftsubset "src/fonts/Inter-Regular.ttf" --output-file="assets/fonts/Inter-Regular-subset.woff2" --flavor="woff2" --no-hinting --desubroutinize --layout-features=$LAYOUT_FEATURES --unicodes=$UNICODES

-After doing this, each font file went from weighing ~100Kb to ~10Kb bringing back the site to its original size of ~50Kb for the homepage.
+After doing this, each font file went from weighing ~100Kb to ~12Kb bringing back the site closer to its original size at ~60Kb for the homepage.

 # Performance results